 Gina Miller says she brought these proceedings to preserve the rule of law.
 The businesswoman explains that when she asked her solicitors “If I don’t do this, who will?” they said “either you do this, or it doesn’t get done”.
 Miller studied law but was put off a legal career because of discrimination against women.
 She was born in British Guiana where her father served as the attorney general.
 In London, she worked her way up in the world of finance from rather humble beginnings.
 She knows about being a poor single mother with a disabled child.
 Yet Miller is ironically demonised as an elitist immigrant intent on destroying British democracy.
 She is certain her case is watertight and she thinks that the government’s appeal is “just ludicrous” and “unwinnable”.
 Analysts such as Dr Eirik Bjorge disagree.
 For him, the government would have been “all but certain to win in the Supreme Court” if it had argued that “the article 50 notice can be revoked”.
 In the Divisional Court, at first instance Lord Thomas of Cwmgiedd CJ, Sir Terence Etherton MR and Sales LJ held that the government has no power under the Crown’s prerogative to give notice pursuant to article 50 of the TEU for the UK to withdraw from the EU.

 For so holding they were hysterically denounced as “enemies of the people” and called corrupt traitors.
 However, the court merely applied the UK’s constitutional law and independently determined the legal question presented to it.
 The judgment was very clear that the court did not call into question the significance of the referendum as a political event and that it was concerned with “a pure question of law”.
 Professor Douglas-Scott has dubbed Miller “the constitutional case of its generation” and opines that “the government should lose on appeal even with new arguments” because the first instance judgment is robust enough to withstand any attack.
 All eleven justices of the Supreme Court will hear the appeal for four days (8-11 December 2016).
 In the run up to the 23 June referendum, Nigel Farage demanded a second referendum in the event of a slim 52%-48% remain victory.
 But now the extremist has very different ideas.
-Donald Trump’s English poodle intends to march on the Supreme Court with a 100,000 strong mob to intimidate the judiciary and smother the rule of law.
+Donald Trump’s English poodle intends to march on the Supreme Court with a 100,000 strong mob to intimidate the judiciary and smother the rule of law (see final judgment).
 Miller has reportedly spent £60,000 on private security since her High Court win because a £5,000 bounty, for running her over, has been put on her head on social media.

 Miller argues that Brexit will lead to an “exodus” of international business from London and will be a “disaster” for the UK fund market.
 It was common ground that the consequences of withdrawing from the EU will radically alter the existing legal environment.